 a breakdown ~

-Adele von Dietel's son inherited the properties, becoming the owner, he in turn sold it or had it occupied by several others.
+I believe one of Adele von Dietel's son's inherited the properties.
+Becoming the owner, he then sold it or had it occupied by several others.

 The Park has been greatly enjoyed and appreciated by the Oberliederbach citizens ...They call it the Von-Dietel'scher-Park.